google-deepmind/mujoco/doc/modeling.rst

 "integrated-velocity" actuator, implemented by the :ref:`intvelocity<actuator-intvelocity>` shortcut.
 Different from the :ref:`pure velocity<actuator-velocity>` actuators, which implement direct feedback on transmission target's velocity, *integrated-velocity* actuators couple an *integrator* with a *position-feedback* actuator.
-In this case the semantics of the activation state are "the target of the position actuator", and the semantics of the control signal are "the velocity of the target of the position actuator".
+In this case the semantics of the activation state are "the setpoint of the position actuator", and the semantics of the control signal are "the velocity of the setpoint of the position actuator".
 Note that in real robotic systems this integrated-velocity actuator is the most common implementation of actuators with velocity semantics, rather than pure feedback on velocity which is often quite unstable (both in real life and in simulation).

 In the case of integrated-velocity actuators, it is often desirable to *clamp* the activation state, since otherwise the